 Fact: healthy meals for diabetics are generally the same as those for anyone - low in fat (especially saturated and trans fat), moderate in salt and sugar, with meals based on whole grain foods, vegetables and fruit.
 Processed so-called diabetic foods typically offer no advantages, raise blood sugar and are expensive.

-Page 2 of 2 - November is Diabetes Month
+November is Diabetes Month

 If you are living with diabetes or have a loved one with the disease, family support is very important when it comes to managing diabetes and preventing serious health problems associated with this disease.
 Lifestyle changes can lower and in some cases eliminate the need for insulin.
 It's important to urge family members to get routine checks, especially if there is a family history - even if they feel fine.
 Many patients don't get symptoms until blood sugar levels hit 250 and above, at which point, damage to their bodies can already be occurring.
 It's also important to learn if you have a family history of diabetes - such as a mother, father, brother, or sister - that may put you at risk for developing type 2 diabetes.
 At St. Mary's Medical Center, we're about prevention and delay of the onset of type 2 diabetes through a healthy lifestyle, that includes a healthy diet and increased level of physical activity.